 The Men We Need – Some inspiring male characters in Bollywood

-It’s all about shattering the walls of patriarchy to let women live a meaningful life that they always craved for The idea of women empowerment saw an upsurge in women making it to the forefront, though at times with ‘conditions applied’.
+It’s all about shattering the walls of patriarchy and let people of all genders live a meaningful life that they always craved.
+The idea of women empowerment saw an upsurge in women making it to the forefront, though at times with conditions applied.

-In Thappad we saw a father who stood by his daughter’s decision to divorce because, like her, he too believed that she deserved to be treated with respect and have an identity of her own.
+A divorce is usually not well received by Indian families.
+In Thappad we see a father who stands by his daughter’s decision to proceed with a divorce because, like her, he too believes that she deserves to be treated with respect and have an identity of her own.
 After watching Thappad, you will fall in love with Amrita’s extremely loving and supporting father as much as you will fall in love with Amrita.

 There exists a contemporary image for Indian husbands and many of the men in our society abide by that preconceived image.
 Asok (played by Manav Kaul) from the movie Tumhari Sulu is a loving and supportive husband of Sulu (played by Vidya Balan).
 He breaks the preconceived representation of Indian husbands and shows that it is not always the wife’s duty to provide for the domestic demands.
 In a world where people forbid women to step out late at night, Asok is not at all apprehensive to drop his wife, who is a late-night chat show RJ, at work

 We are never forgetting Sunny Singh from Dil Dhadakne Do.
 When Aisha Mehra (Priyanka Chopra), his childhood sweetheart is stuck in a marriage where her identity is not valued and respected, Sunny reminds Aisha of what she is truly worth and that her hard work needs to be acknowledged and celebrated.